Complete Guide to Boat Lily Care and Growth

 What is the easiest way to propagate Boat Lily?

-Why are the tips of my Boat Lily turning brown?
+Why are the tips turning brown?

 ℹ️ Boat Lily Info